Will AI Replace Pipe Fitters? Industrial Piping Stays Hands-On

 Moderate-Low Exposure

-Pipe fitters show an overall AI exposure of 18% (2024 data), with an automation risk of 8 out of 100, based on our analysis of the Anthropic Labor Market Report (2026).
-By 2028, projections bring overall exposure to approximately 32% and risk to around 16 out of 100.
+Pipe fitters show an overall AI exposure of 18% (2024 data), with an automation risk of 8%, based on our analysis of the Anthropic Labor Market Report (2026).
+By 2028, projections bring overall exposure to approximately 32% and risk to around 16%.
+[Fact]

-Compared to residential plumbing (which has a blog post of its own at our plumber analysis), pipe fitting carries slightly higher AI exposure because of its greater reliance on engineering specifications and system design -- areas where AI tools are more applicable.
+Compared to residential plumbing, pipe fitting carries slightly higher AI exposure because of its greater reliance on engineering specifications and system design -- areas where AI tools are more applicable.

 Where AI Contributes